HEAL/cedar-form-docs/docs/human-subject-applicability.md

     <br>
     <mark style="background-color: #FFFF00">**How to answer**</mark>

-    > This field allows multiple answer selections from a response set, including: Female, Female-to-male transexual, Intersexed, Male, Male-to-female transexual, Other
+    > This field allows multiple answer selections from a response set, including: 'Female', 'Female-to-male transsexual', 'Intersexed', 'Male', 'Male-to-female transsexual', 'Other'

     > If your study has **clear special applicability** to humans of a specific gender identity or identities, <u>mark all that apply</u>

     > Examples of studies with **clear special applicability**:
-    >> * a basic science study using biochemstry experiments to investigate potential molecular interactions between puberty-blocking drugs and opioid receptor pathways, and using animal model experiments to investigate the impact of co-administration of puberty-blocking drugs and opioids in an adolescent mouse injury pain model on opioid-induced pain-relief and on risk of opioid addiction &rarr; **this study may choose "Female-to-male transexual", "Male-to-female transexual", and "Other"** (puberty blockers can be prescribed to early-adolescents who consider their gender identity to be trans OR non-binary; non-binary would be covered under the "Other" category)
+    >> * a basic science study using biochemstry experiments to investigate potential molecular interactions between puberty-blocking drugs and opioid receptor pathways, and using animal model experiments to investigate the impact of co-administration of puberty-blocking drugs and opioids in an adolescent mouse injury pain model on opioid-induced pain-relief and on risk of opioid addiction &rarr; **this study may choose 'Female-to-male transexual', 'Male-to-female transexual', and 'Other'** (puberty blockers can be prescribed to early-adolescents who consider their gender identity to be trans OR non-binary; non-binary would be covered under the 'Other' category)
-    * a clinical trial investigating the efficacy of adding a physical therapy and swim exercise therapy regimen to short-course opioids to prevent transition of acute post-surgical pain to chronic pain in cisgender women and transgender men following surgical mastectomy &rarr; **this study may choose "Female" and "Female-to-male transexual"**
+    * a clinical trial investigating the efficacy of adding a physical therapy and swim exercise therapy regimen to short-course opioids to prevent transition of acute post-surgical pain to chronic pain in cisgender women and transgender men following surgical mastectomy &rarr; **this study may choose 'Female' and 'Female-to-male transexual'**

     > If your study **may apply** to humans of a specific gender identity or identities because it is conducted either without regard to gender identity or is conducted in a manner that is inclusive of the full range of gender identities, <u>mark NONE of the value options</u>